sdspag/blog/source/_posts/2015-07-19-interview-acm-icpc-summer-camp.markdown

 title: "Interview: ACM ICPC Summer Camp 2015"
 date: 2015-07-19 00:15
 comments: true
-categories: [PAG, interview]
+categories: [interview, ACM, Camp, Training]
 ---

 This year 3 members from PAG were invited to attend the ACM ICPC Summer Camp 2015 at Amrita School of Engineering.
-ACM-ICPC World Finalist 2014,2015 and an alumni of PAG, Surya Kiran was a trainer at the camp.
+ACM-ICPC World Finalist 2014,2015 and an alumnus of PAG, Surya Kiran was a trainer at the camp.
 Hear each of the attendees speak about his experience.

 ![](/images/posts/ACM-ICPC-Camp-Interview/camp1.jpg){: class="image-float-right"}
 ![](/images/posts/ACM-ICPC-Camp-Interview/surya.jpg)